 Why?
-To begin with, it’s my first official interview and it’s my first interview with a Dancesport judge talking about women’s competition dresses so you can find out what this judge likes to see (and not see) on the dance floor.
+To begin with, it’s my first official interview and it’s my first interview with a Dancesport judge talking about women’s competition dresses so you can find out what this adjudicator likes to see (and not see) on the ballroom dance floor.

 Meet Jenell Maranto, world-class Dancesport adjudicator and…

-- Two-time U.S. Professional American Smooth Champion, with her business and dance partner, Jim Maranto.
+- Two-time U.S. Professional American Smooth Champion, with her business and ballroom dance partner, Jim Maranto.